An island of spiritual hedonism

 - Our best tips for visiting Koh Phangan

-Many people come to Koh Phangan (also sometimes spelled Ko Pha-ngan) for the Full Moon Party, the Half Moon Party or even the Black Moon Party.
+We can’t write a Koh Phangan guide without mentioning that many people come to Koh Phangan (also sometimes spelt Ko Pha-ngan) for the Full Moon Party, the Half Moon Party or even the Black Moon Party.

 But there’s so much more to this gorgeous island.